Table of Contents |

 EXAMPLE

-Let’s say that today is your twentieth birthday, and your parents plan to give you $1,000 next year on your twenty-first birthday.
+Let’s say that today is your 20th birthday, and your parents plan to give you $1,000 next year on your 21st birthday.
 You’d like to buy a used car to drive to make it easier to work at your internship, so you plan on asking for the money now.
 If you received the $1,000 today, what would it be worth?
-Another way of saying this is, how much would $1,000 of cash received one year from now be worth today?To understand the time value of your deposits or cash flows (cash payments made or received over time), we need to explore the relationships between their values in the future and their equivalent today, or their present value (PV, the value if money were received today).
-The present values today will be less than if we simply added the sum of each future cash deposit in the future to determine their total.
+Another way of saying this is, how much would $1,000 of cash received 1 year from now be worth today?To understand the time value of your deposits or cash flows (cash payments made or received over time), we need to explore the relationships between their values in the future and their equivalent today, or their present value (PV) (the value if money were received today).
+The PVs today will be less than if we simply added the sum of each future cash deposit in the future to determine their total.
 Why?
-Because the cash flows are discounted or decreased by the amount of interest growth you could receive if you had all the cash today and invested it.
+Because the cash flows (CFs) are discounted or decreased by the amount of interest growth you could receive if you had all the cash today and invested it.

 Understanding this discounted calculation is important to gaining insight into the relationships between time, risk, opportunity cost, and value.

-To discount a cash flow to be received in the future, you need to know:
+To discount a CF to be received in the future, you need to know:

-Regarding the interest rate, you will need to determine what might be your options, opportunity costs, and risks of not having the money today.
+Regarding the interest rate, you will need to determine your options, the opportunity costs, and the risks of not having the money today.

 EXAMPLE

 You may be able to put the cash in an account that earns 5% interest or use the cash to pay down a credit card that you are paying 25% on the remaining balance.
 These two options are examples of your opportunity cost.Obviously, if you receive your $1,000 birthday check today at age 20, you could deposit it into an interest-bearing account.
-By your twenty-first birthday one year later, you would have more than $1,000 because you would earn interest on the money over the year.
-If your bank pays 5% per year on your account balance, then you would earn $50 in interest over the year, or $1,000 × .05 = $50.
+By your 21st birthday, 1 year later, you would have more than $1,000 because you would earn interest on the money over the year.
+If your bank paid 5% per year on your account balance, then you would earn $50 in interest over the year, or $1,000 × .05 = $50.
 On your twenty-first birthday, you would have $1,050 in your savings account.

-Using this Future Value (FV) formula to calculate the future value of your $1,000 deposited birthday check:
+Use this FV formula to calculate the FV of your $1,000 deposited birthday check:

-Let’s look at the numbers used in the formula
+Let’s look at the numbers used in this formula: .

 ---|---|---|---|